-Following admission for study in a particular semester, all new students participatein course registration as described below.
+Following admission for study in a particular semester, all new students participate in course registration as described below.

 Spring semester/May term

-During academic advising periods at the end of fall and spring semesters, all students are asked to consult with their academic advisors, but contact is not limitedto these days.
-Faculty advisors are prepared to assist with a range of questions– career goals, graduate school, choice of major, course selection andgeneral adjustment to college.
-Some departments and professional programs alsoconduct group information or advising sessions for interested students.
-Students share responsibility with the faculty advisor for planning their collegeprogram, including course selection, and for becoming acquainted with requirementsthrough reading printed and online materials and attending departmental meetings.
-Questionsabout the advising program should be addressed to the registrar.
+During academic advising periods near the end of fall and spring semesters, all students are asked to consult with their academic advisors, but contact is not limited to these days.
+Faculty advisors are prepared to assist with a range of questions– career goals, graduate school, choice of major, course selection, and general adjustment to college.
+Some departments and professional programs also conduct group information or advising sessions for interested students.
+Students share responsibility with the faculty advisor for planning their college program, including course selection, and for becoming acquainted with requirements through reading printed and online materials and attending departmental meetings.
+Questions about the advising program should be addressed to the registrar.